ninaelkadi/poppy/soybean/README.md

        fit="contain">
 {paragraph 4}

-Soybeans have an innate ability to grow almost anywhere and survive almost anything; this resiliency has lead them to be referred to as “weedy.”[^13] In the beginning of the soybean story, people did not really choose the soybean—the soybean, an ideal crop with its ability to spread and resist adverse conditions, chose people.
-As the authors of a recent publication noted, “Soybeans probably began their career in agriculture not as valued crops, but as weeds that could be eaten if necessary.”
+Soybeans have an innate ability to grow almost anywhere and survive almost anything; this resiliency has lead them to be referred to as “weedy.”[^13] In the beginning of the soybean story, people did not really choose the soybean—the soybean, an ideal crop with its ability to spread and resist adverse conditions, chose people.[^14] As the authors of a recent publication noted, “Soybeans probably began their career in agriculture not as valued crops, but as weeds that could be eaten if necessary.”[^15]
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.m0121623">
 <param ve-entity title="diuretic" eid="Q200656">
 <param ve-entity title="antimicrobial" eid="Q68541106">